ansys/pyensight/doc/source/calc_functions.rst

 value is the volume of 3D parts.

 .. note::
-    This will use the coordinates of the element to calculate the volume of each element.
-If you wish to use displacement in the calculation of the volume, then you must turn on computational (server-side) displacement, rather than visual only (client side) displacement so that the displacement values will be applied to the coordinates on the server prior to calculating each element size that is used to sum up the volume of the part.
+    This function uses the coordinates of the element to calculate the volume of each element.
+If you want to use displacement in the calculation of the volume, you must turn on computational (server-side) displacement, rather than visual only (client-side) displacement so that the displacement values are applied to the coordinates on the server prior to calculating each element size that is used to sum up the volume of the part.